 Either save the query with a name and then run the query or just run the query.
 When the query completes successfully, the result is automatically processed.
 Plan to transfer your data at least 24 hours ahead of when you need the audience lists (also referred to as segments) to be in Google AdWords.

 The manner in which Google handles your data from Treasure Data affects how you configure the connector.

-The Google DFP (via DDP) reads data source table by columns and uses the following column name mappings to process each row data:
+The Google DFP reads data source table by columns and uses the following column name mappings to process each row data:

-- cookie: The encrypted Google ID or Mobile Advertising Identifier that DDP will use in id matching.
+- cookie: The encrypted Google ID or Mobile Advertising Identifier that is used in id matching.
 This column contains the cookie hash or mobile identifier of your users.

 - list_name: This column contains the name of audience list (segment) that you want to create in your DFP audience.
 If the list name does not exist in DFP, a new list is created.
 If the list name does exist, the existing list is updated.

 - timestamp (optional): The timestamp (seconds since EPOCH).
 If this column does not exist or is missing, a current timestamp is used.

 - delete (optional): This column contains boolean values (`false` or `true`) or number (`0` or `1`) to indicate if the cookie is to be added or removed from the given audience segment.
 By default, the value will be false if value is left blank or if column is not provided.